rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example3.md

     - If the specified logo image is not found, a default no_icon.png is used.
 -DraftMode: If set to $true, generates a draft version of the diagram for troubleshooting.
 ```

+When you run the script, it generates a PNG file named Example6.png in the specified output folder.

 ### Resulting GraphViz Source Code: